Adarsh097/TypeScriptSheriyans/README.md

 # TypeScriptSheriyans
-This covers the basics of TypeScript
+This covers the basics of TypeScript.